A reflection on the past and a vision for the future

 - Its Convention and Promotion Division spins off as the Greater Madison Convention & Visitors Bureau.

-- The Central Madison Council launches to revitalize downtown and promote it as a place to shop, live, work and play.
+- The Central Madison Council (now Downtown Madison, Inc.) launches to revitalize downtown and promote it as a place to shop, live, work and recreate.

-- Business and Education Coordinating Council, formed in partnership with the Madison Metropolitan School District, begins as a forum for communication and interaction between business and education.
+- Bob Brennan takes over as Chamber President.
+Business and Education Coordinating Council, formed in partnership with the Madison Metropolitan School District, begins as a forum for communication and interaction between business and education.

 - On May 4, fire destroys the Chamber’s headquarters, along with all organizational property and records.